-How Early Should You Get To The Airport On Thanksgiving?
-Here's What To Know Before You Go
+How Early To Get To The Airport On Thanksgiving

 Thanksgiving is a fantastic time to eat way too much and nap on the couch.
 But as relaxing as that holiday food coma is, traveling to Thanksgiving is anything but — especially if you’re braving the angsty hordes at the airport.
 How early should you get to the airport for Thanksgiving?
 The week of Thanksgiving is one of the busiest travel times of the year, so, unsurprisingly, the quick answer is: Early.
 Like, really early.

 Last year, AAA estimated that nearly 47 million people in the United States traveled more than 50 miles to celebrate Thanksgiving with family and friends.
 The bulk of those traveled by car, but 3.6 million took to the skies to get to their Turkey Day destinations.
 With so many people crowding the roads and airports, it’s important that you leave for your flight extra early.
 For domestic flights, the general rule of thumb on normal days is to arrive at the airport 90 minutes before your flight.
 During the week of Thanksgiving, however — especially if you’re flying the Wednesday before or the Sunday after the holiday — you should arrive earlier, at least two hours before your scheduled flight time.
 If you’re flying internationally, you should bump that up to three hours.

 Keep in mind that those numbers are how early you should arrive at the airport .
 So if you need to park your car or drop of a rental car, you’ll want to give yourself even more time.
 Also, remember that there will likely be more traffic on the roads during peak times of Thanksgiving week (especially Wednesday and the following Sunday), so you should also factor a longer-than-average drive to the airport into your schedule.